JohnGoldsmith/dotnetrdf-wiki/FAQs.md

 Have you added the appropriate using declarations to your code?
 Check the Intellisense API to see what namespace different classes are in

 Are you trying to use deprecated/removed code?
 We have a clear [[DeveloperGuide/Deprecation Policy|Deprecation Policy]] and we actively obsolete and deprecate old APIs over time.
 If you upgrade your version over time you will see warnings ahead of time but if you jump several versions in one go you may encounter problems with missing APIs.
-See the ChangeLog.txt file in the release or consult the [[http://www.dotnetrdf.org?content.asp?pageID=Project%20Roadmap|Project Roadmap]] page to see what may have changed.
-The front page of the Intellisense API also details breaking API changes between major releases.
+See the ChangeLog.txt file in the release or consult the [[Project Roadmap|Project Roadmap.md]] page to see what may have changed.

-=== I get a "No overload for method X takes Y arguments" error or similar ===
+### I get a "No overload for method X takes Y arguments" error or similar

 Some features are not available across all builds of the library because they cannot be supported on the platform (e.g. anything using synchronous HTTP is not supported under Silverlight or Windows Phone)

 This means that some methods shown in the documentation and listed on the [[http://www.dotnetrdf.org/api/|Formal API]] will not be available.
 Use your editors auto-complete functions to see alternative overloads for the method which are supported with the chosen build of dotNetRDF.

-=== I get a "The Namespace URI for the given Prefix 'http' is not known by the in-scope NamespaceMapper" ===
+### I get a "The Namespace URI for the given Prefix 'http' is not known by the in-scope NamespaceMapper"

 This error occurs because you have tried to use the version of CreateUriNode() that expects a Prefixed Name e.g. rdf:type instead of the method that expects a Uri

 Ensure you call the version of the method that takes a Uri instance instead.

-== Data Errors ==
+## Data Errors

-=== The data returned from a remote service is not in the format I expected? ===
+### The data returned from a remote service is not in the format I expected?

 When you use any class that talks to some remote service to retrieve data whether it be the UriLoader or some triple store connector like the FusekiConnector the data returned will be dictated by the service you are accessing.

 All dotNetRDF is responsible for is sending the request to the remote service and parsing the data returned into the relevant .Net objects for you to work with.
-If some piece of data comes back as a ILiteralNode and you expected a [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.IUriNode|IUriNode]] then that is nothing to with dotNetRDF - it is the remote service that returned the data in that format.
+If some piece of data comes back as a `ILiteralNode` and you expected a `IUriNode` then that is nothing to with dotNetRDF - it is the remote service that returned the data in that format.

-=== My query returned no results? ===
+### My query returned no results?

 Depending on how you make a query it is either being evaluated by dotNetRDF itself or passed off to some external service to do the query processing.
 There can be a number of reasons why a query did not return, check the following.